emumarketing/americano/README.md

 ## Contributions

-We are happy to examine any pull requests container enhancements to Americano and welcome any community feedback.
+We are happy to examine any pull requests containing enhancements to Americano and welcome any community feedback.

 ## About The Maintainer

-[Michael A Tomcal](https://github.com/mtomcal) of the University of Oregon EMU Marketing team developed Americano in response for the need of an efficient framework for tackling client projects.
+[Michael A Tomcal](https://github.com/mtomcal) of the University of Oregon EMU Marketing team developed Americano in response to the need of an efficient framework for tackling client projects.
 Americano is currently used in development for a key project and many more are planned.
 EMU Marketing is a team of student and full time web designers, developers, journalists, and strategists with a love for handcrafted experiences and a passion to be the best that we can be.
 Please visit our website at [marketing.uoregon.edu](http://marketing.uoregon.edu).

 ## License